 Extend your knowledge of how different variables combine to affect your brews with this three-day course that looks at the cutting edge of extraction theory, water chemistry and grind analysis.

-You will complete this course confidently able to navigate the brew control chart, designing varied recipes to achieve your flavour and extraction goals.
+Covering the cutting edge of extraction theory, water chemistry and grind analysis, completion of this course gives students the ability to confidently navigate the brew control chart, designing varied recipes to achieve their flavour and extraction goals.

-On completion of this course, you can expect to be able to manage brewed coffee across multiple sites, to QC different roasts and origins and to troubleshoot any brew or brew method that is presented to you.
+On completion of this course, you can expect to be able to manage brewed coffee across multiple sites, and to quality control and troubleshoot any brew or brew method that is presented to you.

-Please note that the course will finish earlier on the third day if you are not taking the SCA Accredited Exam.
+Duration: A three-day course with complimentary lunch provided.
+Please note that the course will finish earlier on the third day if you’re not taking the SCA Accredited Exam.

 Location: In our Training Centre